 More applause and laughter, whilst Scorpius, call-me-Mary-Sue and me all sat around and pretended to look offended when the heads swivelled in our direction.

 ‘And we all know Hogwarts is in Scotland,’ Jock said, approvingly.
-‘But Burns was quite rock and roll as poets went – one of his chief interests was what you might call, ahem, the company of women, and he was not the sort of man you’d introduce to your wives or daughters.
+‘But Burns was quite punk rock as poets went – one of his chief interests was what you might call, ahem, the company of women, and he was not the sort of man you’d introduce to your wives or daughters.
 But he was a poet in turbulent times – war, revolution, chaos.
 Much of the population was revolting, as it still is to this day.’

 It was something like our fiftieth chance to sip at our drinks.